 The implication here is that the Manta driver can’t even talk.
 The parrot is more alert than the driver.

-Here the Manta driver is depicted as stupid enough to knowingly crash into a tree.
+Here the Manta driver is depicted as stupid enough to crash into a tree knowingly.

 This literally translates to anti-joke.
 These are funny jokes in German that make no sense or don’t have a punch line.
-The absence of logic or humor is what makes it funny.
-These German Jokes are meant to surprise or stump the listener with their stupidity.
+The absence of logic or humor is what makes them funny.
+These not-so-smart German jokes are meant to surprise or stump the listener with their stupidity.

 - “Zwei Männer gehen über eine Brücke.
 Der eine fällt ins Wasser, der andere heißt Helmut.”

-Two men are walking on a bridge.
-One falls into the water, the other is called Helmut.
+Translation: Two men are crossing a bridge.
+One falls into the water.
+The other is called Helmut.

-What’s the difference between a stork? – Both legs are the same length, especially the left one.
+Translation: What’s the difference between a stork?
+Both legs are the same length, especially the left one.

 - “Zwei Männer gehen durch die Wüste.
 Sagt der eine: “Lass mich mal in die Mitte.”

-Two men are walking through the desert.
-Says one: “Now let me walk in the middle.”
+Translation: Two men are walking through the desert.
+One says: “Let me be in the middle.”

-What happens if you drop a red stone into the Black Sea? – It’ll get wet.
+Translation: What happens if a red stone falls into the Black Sea?
+It’ll get wet.

 Below are a few hilarious jokes about Germans.
 Some of them make reference to their character, reputation, or language.